 - Mats will have to be replaced (mine last a long time)

-- Make sure the die you buy will fit in the fabric cutter you own
+- Make sure any die you buy will work in the cutting machine you have

-- Can’t use dies in other cutting systems
+- Can’t use the dies in other cutting systems – Sizzix, Cricut, etc.

-AccuQuilt has started selling the die cutters as starter sets which means each comes with dies, a mat and a pattern book.
+AccuQuilt has started selling the die cutters as starter sets which means each come with dies, a mat and a pattern book.
+You’ll be ready to start cutting immediately!

-You can use the Qube Mix & Match 6″ Block sets and many other dies with the GO!
-Me.
+You can use the AccuQuilt GO!
+Qube Mix & Match 6″ Block sets and many other dies with the GO!
+Me cutting machine.

 AccuQuilt GO!
 Fabric Cutter